 A wide range of alcoholic beverages is served in the licensed area of food and beverage operations.

-While serving wine, attention must be given to these 4 important rules of wine serving.
+While serving wine, attention must be given to these 4 important rules:

 Wine is best enjoyed when served at the appropriate temperature.

-Wine bottles should be handled carefully while transporting to the table and during the service.
+Wine bottles should be handled carefully while transported to the table and during the service.

 Wine should be poured in the right quantity into the appropriate glass.
 The quantity of wine served varies according to the policy of the establishment and the wine glasses are selected according to the quantity.